powerhikki/telegram_chatlogger/README.md

 # telegram_chatlogger
-Python Telegram Messanger for collect and store chat messages and events in text files
+Python Telegram bot for collect and store chat messages and events in text files